 Our 2011 winner, LEO by Circle of Eleven, has had an amazing success since its New York premier in January, 2012.
-LEO has since been performed in Iran, New Zealand, Singapore, Montreal and returned for a reprise to the 2012 Edinburgh Fringe - and will be back again in August, 2013!
-There are now two other LEOs in addition to Tobias Wegner's original, touring the globe.
+LEO has since been performed in Iran, New Zealand, Singapore, Montreal and returned for a reprise to the 2012 Edinburgh Fringe - and back again in August, 2013!
+This year, LEO has already toured China and is on its way to the Sydney Opera House for a month-long run.
+There are now three other LEOs in addition to Tobias Wegner's original, touring the globe.

 Our 2010 winner, Pants on Fire's Metamorphoses, was reprised at the Edinburgh Fringe 2011 at the Pleasance Theatre, after a six month tour following the New York premiere in January, 2011.
 Pants on Fire will be showing their second piece, "Pinocchio", in Edinburgh at this year's Festival.
 We can't wait to see it!